Skip to content

 • Silent NOTIFY channels: If the PostgreSQL NOTIFY mechanism stops delivering (broken listener connection, dropped trigger), the worker falls back to periodic polling so tasks are still picked up.

 • Broken process pool: If child processes crash, the process pool is recreated.
 Tasks still in CLAIMED status are requeued back to PENDING.
-Tasks already in RUNNING status are handled by the recovery reaper: if the task has a retry policy with WORKER_CRASHED in auto_retry_for and retries remaining, the task is scheduled for retry; otherwise it is marked FAILED.
+Tasks already in RUNNING status are recovered through the same retry policy used by the reaper: if WORKER_CRASHED is listed in auto_retry_for and retries remain, the task is scheduled for retry; otherwise it is marked FAILED with a WORKER_CRASHED result.

 from horsies import WorkerResilienceConfig